Heinrich XXIV, Prince Reuss of Köstritz

-Life
+Early life

-Heinrich XXIV was born in Trebschen in the March of Brandenburg, descendant of the Reuss-Köstritz line, the Younger Line, of the extended German noble family of Reuss.
-He was the son of Prince (Fürst, monarch) Heinrich IV Reuss of Köstritz (26 April 1821 - 25 July 1894) and Princess Luise Caroline Reuss of Greiz (3 December 1822 - 28 February 1875) and a brother of Eleonore Reuss of Köstritz, Tsaritsa of Bulgaria.
+Heinrich XXIV was born on 8 December 1855 in Trebschen in the Province of Brandenburg, Kingdom of Prussia.
+A descendant of the Reuss-Köstritz line, the Younger Line, of the extended German noble family of Reuss, he was the son of Prince (Fürst, monarch) Heinrich IV Reuss of Köstritz (1821–1894) and Princess Luise Caroline Reuss of Greiz (1822–1875).
+Among his siblings were Eleonore Reuss of Köstritz, Tsaritsa of Bulgaria.

 Heinrich XXIV spent his youth in Vienna, where he was influenced greatly by the artistic atmosphere of his parents' home.
 He received his first music lessons in piano, organ and counterpoint from his father Heinrich IV, himself a dilettante and composition student of Carl Gottlieb Reissiger.

+Career

 Heinrich XXIV received formal music instruction in Dresden, and continued his studies at the Universities, first in Bonn, then in Leipzig where he was a pupil of Wilhelm Rust.
 Despite his obvious musical talent, he decided to pursue a degree in law.
 After graduating in 1883, however, he devoted himself almost exclusively to his musical interests.
 Starting in 1881 he studied composition with Heinrich von Herzogenberg, to whom he developed a friendly attachment.
 Through Herzogenberg he came to know Johannes Brahms, whom he much admired.
 Although he never received formal instruction from Brahms, he did receive many helpful hints from Brahms, "teaching him more in ten minutes than Herzogenberg managed to do in months."

-On May 27, 1884, Heinrich XXIV was married to his cousin Princess Elisabeth Reuss of Köstritz (1860–1931).
-The union produced five children.
-Heinrich XXIV Reuss of Köstritz died two months before his 55th birthday in Ernstbrunn in Lower Austria, the ancestral seat from 1828.